Pituffik Space Base: Strategic Air Command

-Originally established as a Strategic Air Command installation, Thule would periodically serve as a dispersal base for B-36 Peacemaker and B-47 Stratojet aircraft during the 1950s, as well as providing an ideal site to test the operability and maintainability of these weapon systems in extreme cold weather.
+Originally established as a Strategic Air Command installation, Thule periodically served as a dispersal base for B-36 Peacemaker and B-47 Stratojet aircraft during the 1950s.
+It also provided an ideal site to test the operability and maintainability of these weapon systems in extreme cold weather.
 Similar operations were also conducted with B-52 Stratofortress aircraft in the 1950s and 1960s.

 In 1954, the 378 m Globecom Tower, a tower for military radio communication, was built at Northmountain.
-At the time of its completion it was the third tallest man-made structure on earth and the tallest structure north of the Arctic Circle in the Western hemisphere.
+At the time of its completion, it was the third tallest human-made structure on earth and the tallest structure north of the Arctic Circle in the Western hemisphere.